wizardpisces/vue-cli-plugin-klkspa/README.md

-# vue-cli-plugin-rx
+# vue-cli-plugin-klkspa

-Vue CLI 3 plugin for adding RxJS support to project using vue-rx.
+Vue CLI 3 plugin for adding support for klook ts spa

 ## How to Use